Thorp: Etymology

 The name can either come from Old Norse þorp (also thorp), or from Old English (Anglo-Saxon) þrop.
 There are many place names in England with the suffix "-thorp" or "-thorpe".
 Those of Old Norse origin are to be found in Northumberland, County Durham, Yorkshire, Lincolnshire, Cambridgeshire, Norfolk, and Suffolk.
 Those of Anglo-Saxon origin are to be found in southern England from Worcestershire to Surrey.
 Care must be taken to distinguish the two forms.
 Variations of the Anglo-Saxon suffix are "-throp", "-thrope", "-trop" and "-trip" (e.g. Adlestrop and Southrope).

 Old English (Anglo-Saxon) þrop is cognate with Low-Saxon trup/trop/drup/drop as in Handrup or Waltrop, Frisian terp, German torp or dorf as in Düsseldorf, the 'Village of the river Düssel', and Dutch dorp.

 It also appears in Lorraine place-names as -troff such as Grosbliederstroff (France) in front of Kleinblittersdorf (Germany).
 It sometimes occurs in Normandy as Torp(s) / Tourp(s) / -tourp or even -tour, for instance : le Torp-Mesnil, le Tourp, Clitourps or Saussetour (Manche, Sauxetorp end 12th century, like Saustrup, Schleswig-Holstein, Germany, former Saxtorppe and Saxtorf, former Saxtorpe 1538 idem, and Saxthorpe in Norfolk, England), all from Old Norse or Old English.

 Use

-Thorps often appear in roleplaying games as the smallest form of permanent habitation.
-Thorps in Dungeons and Dragons are defined as having between 20-80 people while those in Pathfinder have 20 or fewer.
-Hamlets, in these games, are the next most populous having 81-400 or 21-60 people in the respective games.
+"Thorp" as a word appears in some role-playing games, where it is used to denote the smallest form of permanent collective habitation in the game world.
+Thorps in Dungeons and Dragons are defined as having between 20–80 inhabitants, while Pathfinder defines them as having 20 or fewer.
+Hamlets are the next most populous, housing 81–400 or 21–60 people in the respective games.